 Create an album-cover redesign that is influenced by the style and graphic imagery from icons of graphic design history.

 From the hundreds of talented designers who shaped the language of design to chose from, Man Ray, an avant-garde photographer known for his 'rayographs', caught my attention the most.
-His experimentation of the raw medium was inspirational to create with the technology at hand.
+His experimentation with the raw medium, with the technology at hand, was inspirational.

-The rayographs are beautiful and noisy, clear and abstract, simple and busy.
-To match these combinations of parts that shouldn't work together work, I saw Mura Mosa's Soundtrack To A Death to fit right there.
+The rayographs are beautiful and noisy, clear and abstract, simple, and busy.
+Mura Masa's Soundtrack to a Death matched these contradicting combinations.
 The genreless album mixes Asian influences with electro trap.
 It doesn't make much sense but it works.

 I kept true to the original ying-yang like album art by representing a rose's life and death within the gatefold.